Learn how to draw like Romare Bearden, a preeminent African-American artist who had a prolific and distinguished career.

 Drawing large shapes that are supposed to touch the top and bottom of the paper are also helpful in asking students to fill up their entire paper.
 A tendency to draw small is natural when starting out, so anything that kind of pushes them to think big, is helpful.

-- How to Draw Like Romare Bearden (click to download a PDF)
+- How to Draw Like Romare Bearden (click for a PDF)

 - Black Sharpie Marker (affiliate link)